Home and Away: Walsall vs. LA

 you’ve heard it on a personal cassette player while sitting

-bus stop in the rain, in Walsall, or a place like it.
+at a bus stop in the rain, in Walsall, or a place like it.
 Morrissey

 himself is from Manchester (also birthplace of Joy Division),